What is a business email?

-- Write a direct and clear subject line like "Proposal Suggestions," or "Marketing Meeting Notes."
+- Writing a direct and clear subject line such as “Proposal Suggestions” or “Marketing Meeting Notes.”

-- Use a professional and recognizable email address like Taylor.Andrews@marketingsolutions.com.
+- Using a professional and recognizable email address such as Taylor.Andrews@marketingsolutions.com.

-- At the end, include a professional signature, which typically includes your name, job title, business’ name and contact information.
-For example: Avery Adams, Director of Sales, Johnson Media Group, (555) 555-5555.
+- Including a professional signature at the end, which typically includes your name, job title, business name and contact information.

-- Proofread by checking for spelling and grammar errors.
+- Proofreading your email by checking for spelling and grammar errors.

-- Use professional fonts such as Times New Roman, Arial or Calibri.
+- Using professional fonts such as Times New Roman, Arial or Calibri.

 How can you create a business email without a website?